Nutrition and Physical Activity

 The Georgia Department of Public Health created the new Georgia.
-Working on Health initiative in 2016 to promote healthier worksite environments.
-The Chronic Disease Prevention team works to encourage worksites to take the pledge, which includes creating a healthy eating environment, promoting physical activity, supporting breastfeeding, and becoming tobacco free.
-Taking the pledge allows worksites access to the Georgia.
+Working on a Health initiative in 2016 to promote healthier worksite environments.
+The Chronic Disease Prevention team works to encourage worksites to take the pledge, which includes creating a healthy eating environment, promoting physical activity, supporting breastfeeding, and becoming tobacco-free.
+Taking the pledge allows worksites access to Georgia.
 Working on Health network, ongoing policy development resources and the Work Healthy Georgia toolkit.
-Additionally, the CDP team encourages worksites implement policies and partner with health care extenders for screening and referrals in their worksites.
+Additionally, the CDP team encourages worksites to implement policies and partner with health care extenders for screening and referrals in their worksites.

 Georgia.
 Working on Health has been able to get 58 worksites in 16 counties to take the pledge to create healthier work environments.
 For more information on Georgia.
 Working on Health, please click here.